verilator/verilator/docs/guide/connecting.rst

 With the process-level clone APIs, users can create process-level snapshots for the verilated models.
-While the Verilator save/restore option provides persistent and circuit-independent snapshots, the process-level clone APIs enable in-memory, circuit-transparent, and highly efficient snapshots.
+While the Verilator save/restore option provides persistent and circuit-dependent snapshots, the process-level clone APIs enable in-memory, circuit-transparent, and highly efficient snapshots.